-The income reference period is the last 12-month period, such as the previous calendar or tax year http://ec.europa.eu/eurostat/statisticsexplained/index.php/EU\statistics\on\income\and\living\conditions\(EU-SILC)\methodology\%E2%80%93\concepts\and\contents#Auxiliary\variables reference period and the time of interview for current variables should be limited to 12 months.
+The income reference period is the last 12-month period, such as the previous calendar or tax year https://ec.europa.eu/eurostat/web/income-and-living-conditions/information-data

 For the data directly provided by respondents, the fieldwork period should be as close as possible to the income reference period so as to minimise the time lag between income and current variables.
 The interval between the collection or compilation of data concerning a given household or person for successive waves should be kept as close as possible to 12 months.